Betarena/scores/README.md

 **First time working on a `SvelteKit` Project ?**

-View our guide to `sveltekit` project and how to get started with a few links and recommendadions:
+View our guide to `sveltekit` project and how to get started with a few links and recommendations:

 - [a-beginners-guide-to-sveltekit](https://www.sitepoint.com/a-beginners-guide-to-sveltekit/)
 - [using .env with sveltekit-vite](https://dev.to/danawoodman/storing-environment-variables-in-sveltekit-2of3)